-With the cost of car insurance having risen over recent years, it's worth such households getting discounts where they can.
+Government statistics show that around one in three homes now have more than one car.
+With the cost of car insurance rising over recent years, it's worth getting whatever discounts you can.

 How multi-car insurance works

 This means you only have one set of paperwork to complete, and a single renewal date each year.
 These policies apply even if the vehicles have different main and named drivers, provided all the vehicles are registered at the same address.

-Typically a multi-car policy will cover between two and five vehicles.
-From the insurer’s point of view, encouraging a family or other group to sign up to this type of cover brings in more business than if they each went with a different firm.
+Typically, a multi-car policy will cover between two and five cars.
+From the insurer’s point of view, encouraging families or groups to get this type of cover brings in more business than if they each went with a different firm.

 Drawbacks of multi-car cover

 If you have several cars you'd like to put on a multi-car policy, chances are they all have different renewal dates.
-What the insurer will normally offer is to add each car to the collective policy whenever that particular vehicle’s cover comes up for renewal.
+So the insurer will normally offer to add each car to the policy whenever it’s existing cover comes up for renewal.

 This could cause cashflow problems if the premiums are being paid from the same salary; for example, if a father is paying for his own cover as well as that of his wife and children.

-For example, the company offering a multi-card policy may be especially expensive for young male drivers.
+For example, the company offering a multi-car policy may be especially expensive for young male drivers.
 So including your 18-year-old son on a group policy could turn out to be more costly even with a discount factored in.

 Other ways to save on car insurance